georgeyfly/pytorch-template/README.md

   ```

 ### Using Multiple GPU
 You can enable multi-GPU training(with DataParallel) by setting `n_gpu` argument of the config file to larger number.
 If configured to use smaller number of gpu than available, first n devices will be used by default.
-When you want to run multiple instances of training on larger maching, specify indices of available GPUs by cuda environmental variable.
+When you want to run multiple instances of training on larger machine, specify indices of available GPUs by cuda environmental variable.
   ```bash
   # assume running on a machine with 4 GPUs.
   python train.py n_gpu=2 # This will use first two GPU, which are on index 0 and 1